 5 TIPS TO FIND AND PHOTOGRAPH THE GHOST OF THE FOREST

-After spending a significant amount of time photographing bald eagles over the years, I had become accustom to their behavior.
+After spending a significant amount of time photographing bald eagles over the years, I had become accustomed to their behavior.
 Studying their migration patterns, diet and other habits in order to gain an understanding of the species had made them almost predictable.
 But when I decided to add the largest owl in North America, the elusive great gray owl to my portfolio, I had quickly learned that there was almost nothing predictable about this new subject.
 As our national bird, the bald eagle had been studied relentlessly over the years, making it easy to find reliable information.
 Unearthing comprehensive studies about the great gray owl and their behavior, on the other hand, was about as challenging as it was to find them in the wild.

 Often referred to as “The Ghost of the Forest” by photographers, great gray owls are as elusive as they are majestic.
 The population has been under threat from deforestation, rodenticide and other human activities making them a rare sight.
 Their ability to calmly sit perched on a branch with little movement and their mottled gray plumage only adds to the challenge, making them tremendously difficult to spot even when they are well within range.
 Unlike the bald eagle, who predictably heads toward open water during the coldest days of winter, the great gray owl simply hunts wherever it likes.